ohsu-qin/qiprofile/doc/development.rst

 * Exercise the ``test/e2e/`` test cases

 * Print the result to the console

+Note that the e2e task can because of Selenium startup timing issues.
+If the test results in a failed connection error, the rerun the task.

 A single end-to-end test spec can be run with the ``--specs`` option::